Pentaho

-Pentaho is the brand name for several data management software products that make up the Pentaho+ Data Platform.
-These include Pentaho Data Integration, Pentaho Business Analytics, Pentaho Data Catalog, and Pentaho Data Optimiser.
+Pentaho is a business software company that provides data integration and business analytics software.
+Its primary products are Pentaho Data Integration, which provides data integration and ETL capabilities, and Pentaho Business Analytics, which provides business intelligence, reporting, and analytics capabilities.
+Pentaho supports data environments including on-premises, cloud, and hybrid deployments.
+The company is owned by LEO Software, an operating group of Constellation Software.

 Overview

-Pentaho is owned by Hitachi Vantara, and is a separate business unit.
+Pentaho is owned by Leo Software, a division of Constellation Software Inc. and is a separate business unit.
 Pentaho started out as business intelligence (BI) software developed by the Pentaho Corporation in 2004.
 It comprises Pentaho Data Integration (PDI) and Pentaho Business Analytics (PBA).
 These provide data integration, OLAP services, reporting, information dashboards, data mining and extract, transform, load (ETL) capabilities.

 Pentaho was acquired by Hitachi Data Systems in 2015 and in 2017 became part of Hitachi Vantara.
 In November 2023, Hitachi Vantara launched the Pentaho+ Platform, comprising the original Pentaho Data Integration and Pentaho Business Analytics software, and new Pentaho Data Catalog, and Pentaho Data Optimiser software products.
 Hitachi Vantara intends to extend the Pentaho+ platform with tools for Data Quality and Data Mastering.
+Most recently, in June of 2026, Pentaho was acquired by LEO Software.